kylegrahammatzen/bloom/README.md

 </div>

-Bloom is an open-source framework-agnostic authentication SDK for TypeScript.
-It provides a unified authentication system following the better-auth pattern, with framework adapters for Express, React, Next.js, and more.
+Bloom is an open-source framework-agnostic authentication SDK for TypeScript, with framework adapters for Express, React, Next.js, and more.

 ## Features